Pakistan Firmly Upholds One-China Principle: President - UrduPoint

 Pakistan Firmly Upholds One-China Principle: President

-This was the first such interaction of President Zardari with any foreign media after being re-elected for the second time in March.
+This was the first such interaction of President Asif Ali Zardari with any foreign media after being re-elected for the second time in March.

-Recalling the rapport between the previous leaders of the two countries, Zardari said, "My late father-in-law, Pakistan's former Prime Minister Zulfikar Ali Bhutto told the nation to look East, to look towards China."
+Recalling the rapport between the previous leaders of the two countries, President Zardari said: “My late father-in-law, Pakistan’s former Prime Minister Zulfikar Ali Bhutto told the nation to look East, to look towards China.”

 ”

-"Taiwan is part of China.
-There's no other way," the president said, adding that Pakistan will always stand with China and safeguard China's core interests.
+“Taiwan is part of China.
+There’s no other way,” the president said, adding that Pakistan will always stand by China and safeguard China’s core interests.

+ago, noting that the Port would always welcome investors from all over the world.

-Zardari said Pakistan is encouraging more schools to adopt the Chinese language into their compulsory curriculum.
+President Zardari said Pakistan was encouraging more schools to adopt the Chinese language into their compulsory curriculum.

 Emphasizing the importance of strengthening people-to-people exchanges between the two countries, he called for more policies to facilitate the movement of people between the two countries.

-Appreciating the achievements made by the Chinese people, Zardari said that ensuring the continuation of policies is one of the key reasons behind China's success and Pakistan hoped to be more involved in China's development process.
+Appreciating the achievements made by the Chinese people, the President said that ensuring the continuation of policies was one of the key reasons behind China’s success and Pakistan hoped to be more involved in China’s development process.

 Recent Stories